It's easy to rattle off the necessary and wide-ranging tasks that trees perform in urban areas. They're unarguably invaluable.

 Unrelated to urban growth and the value of city-bound greenery per state detailed by Nowak, the Arbor Day Foundation, in cooperation with the Forest Service's Urban & Community Forestry Program and the National Association of State Foresters, oversees the Tree City USA program, which brings together more than 3,000 communities that have made a similar four-pronged commitment to protecting and expanding their urban canopies.
 Ohio has the most Tree City USA communities (243) following by Wisconsin (193), Illinois (181) and, you guessed it, Florida (179.)
 California, New Jersey, Georgia and Pennsylvania also have a healthy number of cities looking out for their urban canopies while communities in states such as Nevada, New Mexico, Louisiana and Vermont have some serious work to do.

-Published in the Journal of Forestry, you can read the study — US Urban Forest Statistics, Values and Projections — in full here to find out the life-bettering monetary value of urban trees in your state.
+Published in the Journal of Forestry, you can read the study in full — US Urban Forest Statistics, Values and Projections — to find out the life-bettering monetary value of urban trees in your state.
 You can also discover if your state is poised to experience rapid urban land growth and, in turn, requires larger urban canopies to allow for trees to do what they do best: improve air quality, mitigate climate change, boost energy efficiency and make our cities safer, healthier and more attractive places to live.